bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 ## Before You Begin

+### Introduction
+This labs will guide through the steps required to start a replication stream between an Oracle database and a Kafka queue.
+The configuration of the Kafka environment is beyond this lab's scope

 ### Objectives
-- Review how to create connections
+- Create connection to Kafka
-- Review how to execute a Replicate Data Task between Oracle and Kafka
+- Execute a Replicate Data Elevated Task between Oracle DB and Kafka

 ### Time to Complete
-Approximately 60 minutes.
+Approximately 60 minutes

 ### What Do You Need?
 Your will need: